Bairdo/gasket/docs/README.authentication.md

 ###### rules.yaml

-TODO talk about how you can have one ACL use many ACLs.
-Or have the radius server do that.

 The base directory contains the file rules.yaml. rules.yaml contains the rules to apply when a user successfully logs on. rules.yaml is organised as follows: